Preventing Frozen Pipes

 - When cold weather sets in, you want your garage door to stay shut if any water lines are inside the garage.
 You can also open up the cabinet doors in your kitchen and bathroom, exposing these pipes to the warmer air inside of your home (just be sure that this does not expose any children to easy access to dangerous cleaners or chemicals).

 - Keep the water running.
 When it gets freezing outdoors, you want cold water dripping from a faucet that gets water from vulnerable pipes.
 A trickle is enough to keep water from freezing inside your pipes.

 - You want to set your thermostat to the same temperature during the night as you do during the day.
 Whatever extra you might have to pay for heating does not compare to how much it would cost you if your pipes freeze and crack.
 If you are going to be out of the house, then you do not want the thermostat in your home to dip lower than 55 degrees.

 If you are faced with a frozen pipe this winter, then you need the help of an experienced plumbing technician as soon as possible.
-Whatever plumbing problems you face, be sure to contact A-1 Sewer & Septic Service, Inc. No job is too great or too little for a Kansas City plumber from our team, and an emergency job in the evening or on the weekend will cost you nothing extra.
-Get a no-obligation quote when you schedule service today.
+Whatever plumbing problems you face, be sure to contact A-1 Sewer & Septic Service, Inc. No job is too great or too little for a Kansas City plumber from our team, and we also offer emergency, evening and weekend hours.
+Get a quote when you schedule service today.